aiden2480/kanjithing/README.md

     - Backspace to clear drawing
     - S to star/unstar selected kanji
     - Keybinds visible in tooltips
+- [ ] Make the height of the buttons and dropdown selectors consistent
+- [ ] Use static assets for the emojis to keep design consistent between operating systems
 - [x] Buttons to select a random kanji in set
 - [x] Clean up and potentially seperate the css into separate files
 - [x] Auto create and publish releases on GitHub when manifest version changes